restfulapi/restful-api/readme.markdown

 * Firm up contract with service save, update, and delete methods.
 Do they get the full request params, or only the extracted resource representation?
 * Support for Date binding

+# Question list for ApplicationException support
+* ApplicationException can wrap sql exceptions.
+Can sql exceptions represent validation exceptions from Banner APIs?
+* If we look at the wrapped exception directly, will we get a potential mis-match between return map from the exception and status code?
+* This approach may change how exceptions are mapped to status codes (that is, using the plugin for existing Banner 9 APIs may change the behavior)
+* Do we need to pass the type of action to the error handlers, in order to generate more specific error messages?

+# Code review items
+* Change 409 responses to not have an error block.
+You already know the requested resource, and the 409 response communicates that it's an optimistic lock.
+An error block would be redundant information.
+* Changes to message generation

 # Code cleanup tasks
+* Remove unused codes from message.properties

 # Current Status